 Title: Bathymetric Surface Product Specification

+Abstract: This document is a product specification for a bathymetric surface.
+The product is defined as a data set with depth and uncertainty coverages together with metadata and an optional tracking list of depth values selected to override specific grid nodes to support safety of navigation.
+This product specification includes a content model and separate encodings.

-Abstract: This document is a product specification for a bathymetric which may be used alone or as a supplementary layer to an S-101 ENC within an ECDIS.
+** (PRIMAR SUGGESTION) ** This document Is a product specification for a bathymetric surface which may be used alone or as an important element/source for future S-100 conformant ECDIS navigation.
 The product is defined as a data set with depth and uncertainty coverages together with metadata and an optional tracking list of depth values selected to override specific grid nodes to support safety of navigation.
 This product specification includes a content model and separate encodings.